 It is rare that I ingest a truly perfect meal, the last time was while dining at the Ritz Carlton Manzanita Restaurant in Lake Tahoe, but it happened again this tripe infested night at Ox in Portland.
 The place was recommended by a cook from Olympic Provision, one we met at the Tasty n’ Sons bar.
 He also recommended drinking beer at the ultimate mans cave, Deans Scene.
 Any other recommendations Erik?
-I will follow this foodie to wherever he may go.
+I will follow this foodie to any recommendations for things to do in Portland.

 We arrived at Ox on Saturday night at 6:30, sans a reservation, but luckily got the last seat in the house, at the wood-fired grill bar.
 Perfect.
 I love to watch other people work.

 Ox is an Argentine inspired restaurant that features an impressive wood burning grill.
 Oodles of grilled meat, fish and vegetable dishes call its menu home.

 The seat at the grill was the perfect place for me, who is perpetually cold, belly up to the flames.
 Any closer and I would have gotten a sunburn.
 Or fried eyebrows.